serin0837/Learn-Japanese/README.md

-# Learn Japanese
+## Description

-- This website created to memorize Japanese word and we created this website for our passion to learn Japanese.
+- Web application created to memorize Japanese words.
+We created this website for our passion to learn Japanese also to practice pure JavaScriptUse.
-- Use pure Javascript.
 - Feel free to add a word that you want to memorize.
-- Once you've memorized it, click 'delete' button to delete the word.
+- Once you've memorized it, click the 'delete' button to delete the word.
-- Any typo? don't worry. just click 'edit' button to amend any mistakes.
+- Any typo? don't worry. just click the 'edit' button to amend any mistakes..

 # Live website👇